-The geyser inside the cave erupts sizzling-hot water every 10 minutes or so.
+The geyser inside the cave spews sizzling-hot water every 10 minutes or so.

 Hazards: Thanks to this geothermal effect, the room temperature is extremely hot at all times, so merely breathing air in this chamber deals 1d6 points of damage per minute (no save).
-Falling into the spring counts as total immersion in boiling water and deals 10d6 points of damage per round of exposure.
+Falling into the spring or being caught in the geyser counts as total immersion in boiling water and deals 10d6 points of damage per round of exposure.
 Naturally, only the strangest of creatures would consider living in such an inhospitable place.